“For B&B Urban, expert routine and systematic maintenance is most important to ensure long-term efficient operations.”

 Don’t be Caught by Surprise

 There’s nothing like an unsuspected scream or menacing shadow to scare the bejeezus out of you.
 However, scary situations are often avoidable with careful planning and awareness of your surroundings.
 For example, locking into a fixed-rate energy procurement contract is a proactive way to manage the cost of energy supply against volatile (and sometimes terrifying) market prices.
-This is a particularly useful strategy to consider in a mild autumn, when prices are stable.
-If you’d like to learn more about this winter’s energy market predictions, check out our blog on the subject here.
+This is a particularly useful strategy to consider in a mild autumn when prices are stable.
+If you’d like to learn more about this winter’s energy market predictions, check out our blogs on the state of the energy markets here.

 Survey the Whole Scene (or don’t just grab the first pumpkin that you see)